swarup-p/bandgap-ref-on-sky130/README.md

 ## Introduction

 A bandgap reference circuit implementation on Skywater’s open-source 130nm process design kit (pdk) is proposed here.
 A simple bandgap topology is valuated with a set of simulations and then implemented in open-source EDA tools.
 In the design, a current mirror without operational amplifier is used to keep the topology simple.
-For more information , please check [here](/report/Stage_1_Introduction_to_BGR.pdf).
+For more information, please check [here](/report/Stage_1_Introduction_to_BGR.pdf).

 ![](/schematic/avsdbgp_3V3_concept.PNG)